VictorAlx23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. mkdir -m 751 my_dir - create a directory with specified permissions
 13. chgrp school hello - script that changes the group owner to school for the file hello
 14. chown vincent:staff * - this script changes the owner to vincent and group to staff for all durectories
+15. chown -h vincent:staff - script that changes the owner and the group owner of _hello to vincent and staff respectively.